Emperor Fei of Western Wei

-Emperor Fei of Western Wei ((西)魏廢帝) (died May or June 554), personal name Yuan Qin (元欽), was an emperor of the Xianbei-led Western Wei dynasty of China—a branch successor state of Northern Wei.
-He, even more so than his father Emperor Wen, held little actual power in the face of overwhelming control of power by the paramount general Yuwen Tai.
+Yuan Qin (元欽), known in historiography as Emperor Fei of Western Wei ((西)魏廢帝; "deposed") (died May or June 554), was an emperor of China's Xianbei-led Western Wei dynasty.
+He, even more so than his father Emperor Wen, held little actual power in the face of overwhelming control of power by his father-in-law paramount general Yuwen Tai.
 In 554, he tried to plot to have Yuwen killed, but his plot was discovered, and Yuwen deposed him, and soon had him killed.
+Yuan Qin also holds the distinction of being 1 of 2 known Chinese Emperors that did not have any concubines, along with Hongzhi Emperor.